Skip to main content

 Practice of Cultural Pluralism

 Being raised in multiple cultures is not just about having many stories; it’s about regularly flexing the muscle of multiplicity.
 You learn to exist in different linguistic or social frameworks, adapting your register, demeanor, or worldview as situations shift.
-This is a form of cultural intelligence that fosters empathy and flexibility rather than confusion.
+This builds empathy and flexibility, not confusion.

 Translation is never just linguistic.
 It’s about mediating between distinct cultural norms.
 A German sense of fairness might clash with a Colombian approach to communal authority; a Korean emphasis on silence might feel stifling to an outspoken South African.
 Mosaic individuals become intermediaries, bridging these differences.
 This labour, though, is often invisible and can be exhausting when societies fail to reciprocate or appreciate it.